greg-raven/grus/_posts/2018-02-22-focus-on-the-real-problems-not-on-the-guns.md

 ---
 title: 'Focus on the real problems, not on the guns'
-date: '2018-02-22T14:29:58-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'gun control'
+- gun control
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
-    - 'Senator Kamala Harris'
+- Senator Kamala Harris
 ---

-In a [national poll of our nation’s police officers](https://tinyurl.com/ycjpuf5d), 81 percent say that teachers and school administrators need to be armed to stop tragedies such as the one happened in Florida recently.
+In a [national poll of our nation's police officers](https://tinyurl.com/ycjpuf5d), 81 percent say that teachers and school administrators need to be armed to stop tragedies such as the one happened in Florida recently.

-Our nation’s responders have a point --- because the alternative is not working.
+Our nation's responders have a point --- because the alternative is not working.

 This year is the 50th anniversary of the Gun Control Act of 1968.
 Since then, at the demand of gun control advocates, Congress has enacted over a dozen gun control measures, including a 1996 ban on guns in schools.